 I love both, but if I have the choice to add cheese, why in the world wouldn’t I?

 I am going out on a limb here and saying that nearly all cheese sauces start with a roux, which is combination of fat and thickener, in most cases butter and flour, then thinned with milk.

 This mother sauce is the base for everything from jambalaya to cheese sauce that will grace broccoli, mac and cheese, dipping sauces and of course, au gratin potatoes.

 The beauty of a nice roux is that it is a blank slate waiting for the cheese to give it personality and flavor.
 While for this recipe we choose a classic cheddar cheese, this is one of the many ways you can customize, by swapping a different cheese.
 Even use a blend, cleaning out the cheese drawer.

-What potatoes are best for potatoes au gratin?
-Another simple easy- statchy ones.
+What potatoes are best for an au gratin potatoes recipe?
+Another simple easy- statchy ones like russet potatoes or yukon gold potatoes.
 They have a low moisture content so excess liquid won’t thin out the cheese sauce, and a raw gritty flesh that gets creamy when cooked.

 The starch not only helps to thicken the cheese sauce and bind it all together, they can withstand long cooking times.
 Since this potato casserole is essentially a brick of potato, it needs 1 hour or more to be fork tender.

 The most common starchy potatoes are Yukon Gold, Russets or Idaho potatoes.
 The downside is that these varieties also have thick and hard to chew skins, so you will have to peel them before using.
 Waxy potatoes like red potatoes can cook to be mealy or mushy.

 While you can go the good, old fashioned route and try your hand at uniform slices with a handheld knife, you can can also use a food processor or mandoline slicer.